 Members’ Tour Day

 Each year the Arnold Arboretum hosts a morning of staff-led walking tours for members of the Friends of the Arnold Arboretum.
-Members’ Tour Day 2017 was held Saturday, October 21 from 10am to noon.
-Members’ Tour Day is an exclusive benefit of Arboretum membership—to participate in Members’ Tour Day 2018, be sure to join or renew your membership for the coming year.
+Members’ Tour Day 2019 will be held on Saturday, October 19 from 9:30am to noon.
+Members’ Tour Day is an exclusive benefit of Arboretum membership—to participate in Members’ Tour Day and receive other great benefits, please join or renew your membership for the coming year.

 Tiffany Enzenbacher, Manager of Plant Production

 Location: Leventritt Shrub and Vine Garden, Dana Greenhouses, and Bradley Rosaceous Collection